nokia/SReXperts/hackathon/activities/sros-b-streaming-telemetry/README.md

 1. Open an ssh session to the lab server.
 2. Run the following command from the cli
-   `gnmic -a clab-srexperts-p1 -u admin -p admin --insecure get --path /state/system/security/ssh/connections`
+   `gnmic -a clab-srexperts-p1 -u admin -p <password> --insecure get --path /state/system/security/ssh/connections`
 3. Open another ssh session to the lab server and from this new session, ssh to `clab-srexperts-p1`
 4. In the original lab server session, run the command again and note the different output.